andyboeh/esphome-dmx512/README.md

 ### MAX3485

 The MAX3485 is an 3.3V RS485-TTL adapter module.
+It's recommended to use this module in combination with your ESP32 or ESP8266, because it fully supports 3.3V.

 ```
 MAX3485 VCC   ->   ESP +3.3V